austindowney/Physics-Informed-Machine-Learning-Example/readme.md

 <img src="data/Spectrogram_3D_Log.png" alt="drawing" width="700"/>
 </p>
 <p align="center">
 3D Spectrogram of the beam in log base 10 scale.
-An interactive 3D plot of the figure can be found here
+An interactive 3D plot of the figure can be found in the data folder with the name "3D_plot.html".
 </p>

 ## License